miekg/learninggo/interfaces.md

 > I have this phobia about having my body penetrated surgically.
 You know what
 > I mean?

-Caption: eXistenZ -- Ted Pikul
+Quote: eXistenZ -- Ted Pikul

 In Go, the word *interface*(((interface))) is overloaded to mean several different things.
 Every type has an interface, which is the *set of methods